yuchenlichuck/tp/docs/UserGuide.md

 Users add tasks using this command. <br/>
 **Usage**: `add  n/<NAME> t/<TIME> l/<LOCATION> d/<DATE> i/<INFORMATION> r/<REMINDER> c/<CATEGORY>` <br/>
   * Only name `<NAME>` is compulsory to include.
-However, if user only inputs time, then date of current day will be automatically added.
+However, if user only inputs time, then date of current day will be added automatically.
   * Space is okay in `<NAME>`,`<REMINDER>` and `<INFORMATION>`.  e.g.: `n/2113 deadline` is accepted.
   * The `<TIME>` should be in time duration format: `hh:mm-hh:mm` (e.g. `14:00-16:00`).
    There should be no space between this duration.